digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 1995 was was also the year when the National Center for Supercomputing Application (NCSA) and OCLC came together for a joint workshop in Dublin, OH to develop a core set of semantics for Web-based resources would be extremely useful for categorizing the Web for easier search and retrieval called Dublin Core.
 Source: https://www.dublincore.org/about/history/

-Lastly, we have the Andrew W. Mellon Foundation funding the Making of America (MOA) Project, which digitized millions of pages of late 19th-century journals and monographs, and published approximately 15,000 digital objects online.
+Lastly, we have the Andrew W. Mellon Foundation funding the Making of America (MOA) Project, which digitized millions of pages of late 19th-century journals and monographs, and published approximately 15,000 data objects online.
 Sources: http://collections.library.cornell.edu/moa_new/ and https://quod.lib.umich.edu/m/moagrp/

 The non-profit    _Internet Archive_    (archive.org) was established “as a response to a rapidly growing problem—the disappearance of content from the World Wide Web.”